FaisalAhmed0/Core-Deep-RL-algorithms-from-scratch/vpg/README.md

-## This codebase contains an implementation of the Vanilla policy gradient algorithm (REINFORCE) with General Advantage Esimation (GAE)
+## This codebase contains an implementation of the Vanilla policy gradient algorithm (REINFORCE) with General Advantage Esimation (General)
 for more details about this form of policy gradient: https://spinningup.openai.com/en/latest/spinningup/rl_intro3.html#baselines-in-policy-gradients